marissawyl/SQL-Python-Projects/Project_1_RFM_Revenue_Margin_Analysis/README.md

 ### Q4.
 How does revenue break down by category and subcategory for high-value customer segments?
 #### **Approach**
-- Focused on high-value RFM segments: Champions and Loyal customers
+- Focused on high-value RFM segments: Champions and Loyal customers.
 - Aggregated total revenue at the product subcategory level and grouped it under each main product category.
 - Compared revenue patterns between Champions and Loyal customers to understand which categories and subcategories generate the most revenue.